 The main difference lies in the completion time.
 The former takes at least several business days.
 The latter gives you access to instant cash.
 Both involve processing fees, but the size of those charges varies.

 To transfer your balances, you must submit a request with your new card issuer.
 A cash advance, on the other hand, is withdrawn from your current credit card from any ATM.
 With a credit card balance transfer, you move debt from one place to another.
 With cash advances, in contrast, you increase your household debt.
+It’s interesting to note that, per the American household debt stats, credit cards and mortgages contribute the most towards family debt.

 Does a Balance Transfer Close the Account?